rebelsky/sams-assorted-musings-reflections/mailing-lists.md

 While I was working on the mailbox zero project, one of my friends said something to me like "Sam, I think you're on too many mailing lists.
 You should unsubscribe."
-But I garner valuable information from the mailing lists.
-I'm also a "push" person rather than a "pull" person.
+Of course, they said this while they had a Twitter reader up on their screen, with lots of feeds.
+Why do I subscribe to so many mailing lists?
+Mostly because I garner valuable information from the mailing lists.
+I'm also a "push" person rather than a "pull" person [1].
+So let's consider what I subscribe to [2].
-So let's consider what I subscribe to.
-(I'm not going to include things like Pact Publishing, Oxford University Press, or even StackSocial, which are companies of dealt with.
-I don't think of myself as having "subscribed".)

 Most of the mailing lists are professional.